rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 ----

-To imagine a fictional scenario, let's take the case of "Alex."
+To imagine a fictional scenario, let's take the case of "Alex" using a fictional library "Genomix."

 Alex is a genomics researcher studying ligand receptor interaction to improve drug therapy for cancer.
 They work with very large datasets and need to design new algorithms to process genomics data and simulate drug interactions.
 Alex recently heard that Rust has a great genomics library (Genomix) and decides to try out Rust for their next project.

 Alex creates a new project and starts adding various libraries.
 To start, they add Polars and Genomix.
 They also realize they want to wrap their research code in a web frontend and allow remote data, so they add Tokio, Reqwest, Axum, and Dioxus.
 They write a simple program that fetches data from their research lab's S3 bucket, downloads it, cleans it, processes, and then displays it.

 For the first time, they type `cargo run.` The project builds in 10 seconds and their code starts running.
-The analysis completes churns for a bit and Alex is greeted with a basic webpage visualizing their results.
+The analysis churns for a bit and then Alex is greeted with a basic webpage visualizing their results.
 They start working on the visualization interface, adding interactivity with new callbacks and async routines.
 Thanks to hotreloading, the webpage updates without fully recompiling and losing program state.

 Once satisfied, Alex decides to refactor their messy program into different structs so that they can reuse the different pieces for other projects.
-They add basic improvements like multithreading and swap out the unwraps for proper error handling.
+They add basic improvements like multithreading and swap out the unwrap shortcuts for proper error handling.

 Alex heard Rust was difficult to learn, but they're generally happy.
 Their Rust program is certainly faster than their previous Python work.
 They didn't need to learn JavaScript to wrap it in a web frontend.
 The `Cargo.toml` is a cool - they can share their work with the research lab without messing with Python installs and dependency management.
 They heard Rust had long compile times but didn't run into that.
+Being able to add async and multithreading was easier than they thought - interacting with channels and queues was as easy as it was in Go.

 ---